 When your child begins to push back or cry less, this is a sign that he or she is coming to terms with the limit.
 Your kid will bounce and ultimately work to fulfil his or her desire in another method if your boundary is like a wall (rather than a door that confusingly swings open from time to time).

 What do children truly require in order to be happy and successful?
 The most surprising response is empathy.
 It is the ability to “walk in the shoes of another.”
 According to a new study, empathy has an important role in predicting children’s happiness and achievement.

 Though children are built to care, they are not born sympathetic, just as they are not born knowing how to buy a latte at Starbucks (wink).
 It’s a taught behaviour.

 “Empathy fosters compassion, prosocial actions, and moral bravery, and it is a powerful antidote to bullying, violence, prejudice, and racism.
 It is for this reason that Forbes encourages businesses to embrace empathy and perspective-taking concepts, and the Harvard Business Review has dubbed it one of the “key elements for leadership success and good performance.” — Dr. Michele Borba, a parenting specialist and psychotherapist.

 Sleep is the foundation for healthy brain development.
 It assists us in processing the events of the day and learning from them.
 The brains of children are continuously growing and forming new neural connections.
 They must sleep in order to maintain these relationships.

 Kids are going to bed later and having difficulty relaxing before sleep due to kid activities, learning, and continually squeezing in gadget time.
-Helping your children get enough sleep is one of the most fundamental things you can do to improve their behaviour, health, and well-being.
+Helping your children get enough sleep is one of the most fundamental things you can do to improve (growth mindset) their behaviour, health, and well-being.

 Play Play Play